The Spirit of the Andes soars in this region

 With the May 2013 canonization of Mother Laura Montoya Upegui, who was born in Jericó in 1874, the name of this...

 Armenia, the capital of the Department of Quindío, is a good jumping off point to explore a territory that UNESCO...

 The name of El Jardín, a municipality located 83 miles southwest of Medellín in the department of Antioquia, is...

 Aguadas, 78 miles north of Manizales, welcomes travelers with fields of coffee, banana, and sugarcane.
 This town...

-In Guaduas, 114 miles northwest of Bogota, you can follow the steps of Policarpa Salavarrieta, a local heroine who...
+In Guaduas, 71 miles northwest of Bogota, you can follow in the footsteps of Policarpa Salavarrieta, a local...